sonata-project/SonataUserBundle/Resources/doc/reference/installation.rst

             // ...
             // You have 2 options to initialize the SonataUserBundle in your AppKernel,
             // you can select which bundle SonataUserBundle extends
+            // Most of the cases, you'll want to extend FOSUserBundle though ;)
             // extend the ``FOSUserBundle``
             new Sonata\UserBundle\SonataUserBundle('FOSUserBundle'),
             // OR